 What are the four parts of a cover letter?

-Your cover letter consists of four parts:
+A cover letter needs these four parts:

 • Contact information: The first part of your cover letter includes your name and contact information and the recipient’s name, job title, and mailing address.